BusraCevik/cs-to-ai-engineering/README.md

 # cs-to-ai-engineering
 **A comprehensive learning and project notebook for Python, Computer Science, and AI & Data Science.**
-A growing Python, Computer Science, and AI &amp; Data Science notebook.
 Documenting my journey from algorithms and data structures to AI/ML projects.
 Continuously updated as I learn and progress.

 This repository documents a structured learning journey from foundational concepts to advanced topics in AI and Data Science.
 It covers algorithms, data structures, Python engineering, data processing, machine learning (ML), and AI fundamentals.